 The completion and impact of our restructuring program and cost reductions could adversely affect us.
-On November 7, 2002, we announced that we were formulating the 2002 Restructuring Plan to address the continuing industry-wide weakness in the semiconductor industry by adjusting our cost structure to industry conditions.
-Pursuant to the 2002 Restructuring Plan, we intend to reduce our fixed costs as a percentage of total costs over time from approximately 80 percent to approximately 70 percent.
-We also expect to reduce our expenses by approximately \$100 million per quarter by the second quarter of 2003.
-As a result, we expect total expenses in 2003 to be reduced by approximately \$350 million based on current product demand forecasts.
+We formulated the 2002 Restructuring Plan to address the continuing industry-wide weakness in the semiconductor industry by adjusting our cost structure to industry conditions.
+Pursuant to the 2002 Restructuring Plan, we plan to reduce our fixed costs as a percentage of total costs over time from approximately 80 percent to approximately 70 percent.
+We have also reduced our expenses in the second quarter by approximately \$37 million compared to fourth quarter of 2002.
+As a result, we expect total expenses in 2003 to be reduced by approximately \$150 million, compared to 2002, based on current product demand forecasts.
 We cannot, however, be sure that the goals of the 2002 Restructuring Plan will be realized.
 If we do not execute the 2002 Restructuring Plan well, the ultimate effects of it could prove to be adverse.

-Weak market demand for our Flash memory products, the loss of a significant customer in the high-end mobile telephone market, or a lack of market acceptance of our MirrorBit technology may have a material adverse effect on us.
-The demand for Flash memory devices has been weak due to the sustained downturn in the communications and networking equipment industries and excess inventories held by our customers.
-Since the third quarter of last year, our Flash memory product sales grew almost entirely based on strength in the high-end mobile phone market.
-Our sales in that market are concentrated in a few customers.
-In addition, we expect competition in the market for Flash memory devices to continue to increase as competing manufacturers introduce new products and industry-wide production capacity increases.
+Weak market demand for our Spansion Flash memory products, the loss of a significant customer in the high-end mobile telephone market, or a lack of market acceptance of our MirrorBitTM technology may have a material adverse effect on us.
+Overall demand for Flash memory devices has been weak due to the sustained downturn in the communications and networking equipment industries and excess inventories held by our customers.
+Since the third quarter of 2002, our Flash memory product sales growth came almost entirely based on strength in the high-end mobile phone market.
+To date, our sales in that market have been concentrated in a few customers.
+In addition, we expect competition in the market for flash memory devices to continue to increase as competing manufacturers introduce new products and industry-wide production capacity increases.
 We may be unable to maintain or increase our market share in Flash memory devices as the market develops and Intel and other competitors introduce new competing products.
 A decline in unit sales of our Flash memory devices, lower average selling prices, or a loss of a significant customer in the high-end mobile phone market, would have a material adverse effect on us.

 In July 2002, we commenced production shipments of our first product with MirrorBit technology.
-Our MirrorBit technology is a new memory cell architecture that enables Flash memory products to hold twice as much data as standard Flash memory devices.
-A lack of customer or market acceptance or any substantial difficulty in transitioning our Flash memory products to any future process technology could reduce our ability to be competitive in the market and could have a material adverse effect on us.
+Our MirrorBit technology is a new memory cell architecture that enables Flash memory products to hold twice as much data as standard flash memory devices.
+A lack of customer or market acceptance or any substantial difficulty in transitioning our Flash memory products to any future process technology could reduce FASL LLC's ability to be competitive in the market and could have a material adverse effect on us.